The Innocent Crime of Hospitality - Are you Guilty?

 Okay, I’m being playful, but actually I think that this innocuous and essentially well-meaning five letter word is reflective of something larger.
 Oh, and here’s my confession; I used to use it too.
 I wasn’t really even aware, but I did.
 It was only when it was pointed out to me by none other than my mother, that I started to realise the abandon with which I used the word.

 Habitual behaviour can be a positive in hospitality; you need it to be prepared on a daily basis and to deliver service according to the expected rigorous standards.
 However, becoming too rehearsed by nature can have a negative effect.
-Repeatedly using terms such as ‘enjoy’ is reflective of a roboticism in the industry that is getting in the way of natural service.
+Repeatedly using terms such as ‘enjoy’ is reflective of a contagious roboticism in the industry that is getting in the way of natural service.
 Variations include the over-use of affirmations such as ‘you’re welcome’ and ‘that’s fine’ (I should hope that it’s fine to ask for a menu) and superlatives such as ‘wonderful’ and ‘absolutely’ - especially bothersome when taken out of context and not relating to what you have just said as a guest.
 It also demonstrates lack of thought and a certain ‘presenteeism’ - being there, but going through the motions.

-Am I Infected?
+Am I Guilty?

 Given that I was unaware that I was using the term so much, perhaps you are too?
 Maybe you have your own verbal tick?
 The fact that you are now asking the question is a good start; after all, self-awareness is hugely important when trying to improve the way that we interact with guests, friends and colleagues.